 Directions:

-Cooking Tips: Reserve some pasta water to adjust sauce consistency.
+Cooking Tips: Keep some pasta water to thin the sauce if needed.

 One-Pot Garlic Parmesan Pasta